Code-Institute-Submissions/turbo-guide/README.md

 # Testing

 In order to ensure the site works as intended, I made manual tests on phones, tablets and desktops, using Chrome, Firefox, Internet Explorer, Edge.
-I also ran tests using dev tools,JShint, CodeBeautify, W3V CSS and HTML validator.
+I also ran tests using dev tools, JShint, CodeBeautify, W3V CSS and HTML validator.
+1. Functionality

-    Links are working properly and open expected sections.
+    Links are working properly and open expected sections, however they should open on the top of each section (the main heading h2 not h3) so it is half-succes - for now.

-    Footer icons such as Facebook, Instagram and Pinterest provide exacly to the showed places and open in new windows.
+    Footer icons such as Facebook, Instagram and Pinterest provide exactly to the showed places and open in new windows.
+After my changes, which I made accidentally - the icons moved to wrong positions (should be in the middle of the footer and display the icons images).

+2. Browser Compatibility

+    The page is loading on different browsers, but now does not display a map.
+I see more small, but ugly mistakes, such as buttons, which appear in wrong places, just like the icons.
+After I  removed one line of code, all of the project started to look wrong.
+I am not happy, because I wanted to have a nice website, and this looks like I didn't finish it at all.

+3.Responsiveness

+    Good for me.
+The page is responsive, but I need to fix the hamburger menu, which is not visible on small devices and not working properly.
+The footer  - the same as above in (browser compatibility section).

+4. User Stories

+    As a user I am dissapointed in my map and buttons.
+The page does not look pretty at this stage.

+    To solve all of these issues I was looking for some solutions online - on Stack Overflow, Slack and Student Support.
+Due to limited time for this project, I am glad that i at least made what I have now.
+For my circumstances, I think I've done a good job.
+I had to share a laptop with my daughter, who is a university student, because the motherboard in mine was broken.
+I have a personal laptop only since Friday afternoon.

+    I had trouble with the display map, because I restricted an API.
+Only when it wasn't done - the map appered on the screen.
+I also had trouble to see how my work looks like during the weekend (it was visible for Student Support but not on my laptop) - on both browsers (Chrome, Firefox), as I could not see anything.

+    I needed to replace old links from Bootstap - but even that did not solve all of my problems.

+    In the future, I want to remove all of the errors and create a much more customised map, which I saw in Google Maps documentation.

 # Deployment